 For receptions that are outside, please make sure there is enough light.
 If you want that dark, moody, romantic ambiance string lights, candles, and lanterns are wonderful, and provide a soft, warm glow.

-Typically, this is the amount of time you should plan on for the photography portions of your day:
+Typically, this is the least amount of time you should plan on for these photography portions of your day: